-Why is SME engagement so important for public procurement?
+Why are SMEs so important for public procurement?

 SMEs constitute around 90% of businesses in the EU.
 Generating between 50% and 60% of value-added to economies in OECD countries, arguably they should have an equal share of government spending.
 Yet by and large, this isn’t the case.

 The pandemic and economic situation has pushed resilience up the agenda.
 As governments look to improve economies and rates of innovation in public services, SME engagement is often touted as a solution.

 Why should public procurement engage more SME’s?

 Traditionally, public sector procurement practices have favoured the most cost-effective and efficient methods to avoid risk.
 This results in a bias towards larger organisations, with perceived greater capacity to cope at a reduced cost.